 - Rainbows by M. Hillman Rustad: Part of the Amazing Sights in the Sky Series for young readers ages 4-8.
 Information about how and why rainbows form.

 - Types of Clouds Printables, Worksheets, and Activities: Free Lessons and Inspiration for Kids Pre-k through Middle School

 These free rainbow printables were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
 All of these free printable rainbow coloring pages are for non-commercial use.
+See full disclosure.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com.